crowdsecurity/hub/parsers/s01-parse/yanis-kouidri/envoy-parser.md

 This parser decodes [Envoy Gateway](https://gateway.envoyproxy.io/) logs formatted as JSON and encapsulated in CRI (standard for Kubernetes/containerd).
 It extracts HTTP metadata and forwards the event to crowdsecurity/http-logs and other enrichment parsers.

-Then it can proceed by http scenarios like the ones in `base-http-scenarios` collection.
+Then it can proceed by http scenarios like the ones in the Envoy collection.

 Example Log (CRI/JSON)